terraformed/terraform-docker/README.md

    - Select Programmatic access for access type
    - Give the user 'AdministratorAccess' policy or create a Admin group with 'AdministratorAccess' and add that user to it.
    - After creating the user you will get the access key ID and secret access key.
 You will need these for our secret.tfvars file.
-3. [Create a key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) called ec2keys and save ec2keys.pem to this project location.
+3. [Create a key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) called ec2keys and save subsequent ec2keys.pem to this project location.
 Possible restrictions creating key pair within EC2 dashboard for the first 24 hours of AWS account creation.

 ## Installation
 1. Clone Repo and run terraform init